Assess breach of contract damages: 10 steps

 The damages in this case would be the difference between the value of the goods at the time of delivery and the value of the goods had they not been defective.

+This is a key question and a common area for mistakes by claimants.
+Not every breach can be legally proven to have resulted in loss and if a claimant cannot satisfy this test, notwithstanding a breach of contract, damages will not be awarded.
 The injured party must consider the position it was in after the breach and the position it would have been “but for” the breach – which of course is hypothetical.

 The loss must be in the reasonable contemplation of the parties at the time the contract was made, i.e. it flows directly and naturally from the breach, or was reasonably foreseeable.